booz-allen-hamilton/agile-playbook/plays/2_Value.md

 They often look like this:
 * As a solo traveler
-* I want to safely discover other travelers who traveling alone
+* I want to safely discover other travelers who are traveling alone
 * So I can meet possible companions on my next trip

 There are a few things that are different about user stories, versus typical requirements.